-Tiles are the best type of flooring for underfloor heating, because they offer effective thermal conduction.
-This means that it takes less time for the tiles to heat up, and this heat can then be retained for longer.
-This means you can heat every room, from the bathroom, to the conservatory, effectively.
-The thickness of the tile will effect this though, as the thicker the tile, the longer it will take to heat.
-This is something you should consider when choosing the right floor tiles.
+Tiles are one of the best flooring options for underfloor heating.
+This is because tiles offer effective thermal conduction, so it takes less time for the tiles to heat up, and then this heat can be retained for a longer period of time.
+As a result, you can heat every room, from the bathroom, to the conservatory, effectively, with more energy efficient underfloor heating.

 Porcelain tiles for underfloor heating